W. R. C. Latson

-William Richard Cunningham Latson (1866 – May 11, 1911) was an American physician, occultist, physical culturist and vegetarian.
+William Richard Cunningham Latson (1866 – May 11, 1911) was an American physician and occultist.
+He advocated for naturopathy, physical culture and vegetarianism.

 Biography

-Latson attended the Eclectic Medical College of New York City and obtained his M.D. in 1904.
+Latson attended the Eclectic Medical College of New York City and obtained his M.D. degree in 1904.
 Latson was a skin disease specialist who authored works on diet, medicine and hygiene.
 His book The Attainment of Efficiency, first published in 1910 was concerned with mental health.
 It went through eight editions.

 Latson was a proponent of autointoxication, the belief that disease is the result of the body's inability to evacuate toxic matter.
 Latson dedicated a book to this subject, Common Disorders with Rational Methods of Treatment in 1904, which described dietary and hygienic methods to eliminate toxins from the body.

 He was a member of the Advisory Board for the American Bureau of Personal and Vocational Psychology.
 Latson was associated with the Health-Culture Company and was editor of their magazine Health Culture.
 Latson was married to Beatrice Cochrane Knountz, they divorced in 1906.

 Latson was interested in physical culture and was considered an expert on self-defense.
-During the early 20th-century he authored many newspaper articles on boxing, exercise and self-defense.
+During the early 20th century, he authored many newspaper articles on boxing, exercise and self-defense.
 In 1906, Percy Claude Byron was commissioned to take a series of studio photographs depicting "Dr. Latson's Method of Self Defense".
 They appeared in The Denver Post as illustrations in a June 11, 1911 article titled "When a Thug Attacks You".
 The photographs were published many years later in the book Once Upon a City: New York 1890 to 1910, in 1958 and in the June, 1972 issue of the American Heritage magazine.

 Latson took interest in Hindu occultism and oriental mysticism.
 He described himself as an "esoteric psychologist".
 Historian Robert Love commented that Latson in his office at Riverside Drive "presided over elaborate secret rituals — Hindu dancing included — designed to free his female patients from their libidinal restraints."

+He was a naturopath and authored articles for The Naturopath and Herald of Health.
+He is listed in Benedict Lust's Universal Naturopathic Encyclopedia, published in 1918.